alexmolas/alexmolas.github.io/_posts/2023-01-16-buy-used-cars.md

   - The price of a new car is \$ $20000$.
   - The lowest price an old car can have is \$ $1000$.
 - You will need a car from the time you turn 20 until you are 80.
+- Once you buy a car you will use it until it breaks.

 ## Maths